jackgo73/hello-nodejs/README.md

-Part of my daily plan for studying Go.
+Part of my daily plan for studying js.